troclaux/notes/aws.md

 ## FSx

-> fully managed service that allows you to launch high-performance file systems in the cloud
+> fully-managed service that allows you to launch high-performance file systems in the cloud

 - amazon FSx for Windows File Server: for windows-based applications, Active Directory and SMB protocol
   - built on Microsoft Windows Server